zazrashima/appium-tests/README.md

 * Device:
   * Turn on the phone developer mode (go to Settings -> Developer options).
   * Connect your Android device to the computer using USB cable.
 Just confirm if prompted for accepting/trusting the phone.
+  * Make sure the device can access the internet.

 ## Run tests
 Execute this command to run tests from the project root (where pom.xml resides):<br/>